gotthardp/lorawan-server/doc/Devices.md

  - **Max Data Rate** defines the maximal data rate supported by the devices;
  - **Set Channels** defines the set of channels.
 The channels are given as a comma-separated list of interfaces, e.g. `0-2` (for EU) or `0-71` (for US).
- - **Set RX1 DR offset** defines the offset between the uplink and the RX1 slot downlink data rates
+ - **Set RX1 DR Offset** defines the offset between the uplink and the RX1 slot downlink data rates
  - **Set RX2 DR** defines the data rate for the second reception slot (RX2).
  - **Set RX2 Freq** defines the default frequency in the RX2 receive window.